huggingface/blog/notebooks-hub.md

   <figcaption>Before and after rendering of notebooks hosted on the hub.</figcaption>
 </figure>

-## Why are we excited to host more notebooks on the hub?
+## Why are we excited to host more notebooks on the Hub?

 - Notebooks help document how people can use your models and datasets; sharing notebooks in the same place as your models and datasets makes it easier for others to use the resources you have created and shared on the hub.
 - Many people use the 🤗 Hub to develop a Machine Learning portfolio already.
 You can now supplement this portfolio with Jupyter Notebooks too.